Impress your loved ones with these melt-in-your-mouth homemade chocolate truffles.

 3) Add the hot cream to the chocolate and stir steadily with a fork or whisk until the chocolate has melted completely and there are no streaks.
 Just after adding the cream, add the raspberry jam.
 If it doesn't smooth out, microwave the mix on medium for about 20 seconds, then stir until smooth.
 If needed nuke it again.
 If you don't have a microwave, you can set the mixing bowl in a pan of hot tap water but do not boil the water.
 Or you could sit the bowl on top of a small saucepan with about an inch of water at a very low simmer.
 Be very careful to not get any water in the chocolate.
 That can lead to disaster.
 Stir steadily.
 That's your ganache.
 If you are adding mix-ins, add them after the hot cream.
 Or divide the ganache into several bowls and flavor each differently.

-4) Refrigerate until firm throughout, at least 3 hours.
+4) Cool.
+Refrigerate until firm throughout, at least 3 hours.

 6) Put the cocoa in a shallow bowl.
 Roll each ball in the coating.
 Tap off excess so it doesn't get all over your shirt when you eat it.
-They will keep well in the fridge if covered.
-Probably won't be necessary.
-They go fast.
-Now clean up and get ready for the big thank you.
+They will keep well in the fridge if covered but this probably won't be necessary.

 "Approach love and cooking with reckless abandon."Jackson Browne